 WHY WE ARE HERE

 The LGBTQ+ community faces many unique challenges compared to the rest of the population.
 Legal protections for LGBTQ+ individuals still vary state-by-state.
-Additionally, since LGBTQ+ people are from all segments of the population, many experience discrimination for reasons outside of their sexual or gender identity, compounding their difficulties.
+Additionally, since LGBTQ+ people are from all segments of the population, many experience discrimination for reasons outside of their sexual or gender identity and this intersectionality compounds their difficulties.